2018–19 Creighton Bluejays women's basketball team

-The 2018–19 Creighton Bluejays women's basketball team represents Creighton University in the 2018–19 NCAA Division I women's basketball season.
-The Bluejays, led by sixteenth year head coach Jim Flanery, play their home games at D. J. Sokol Arena and were members of the Big East Conference.
+The 2018–19 Creighton Bluejays women's basketball team represented Creighton University in the 2018–19 NCAA Division I women's basketball season.
+The Bluejays, led by sixteenth year head coach Jim Flanery, played their home games at D. J. Sokol Arena and were members of the Big East Conference.
 They finished the season 15–16, 8–10 in Big East play to finish in a tie for seventh place.
-They advanced to the semifinals of the Big East women's tournament where they lost to DePaul.
+They advanced to the semifinals of the Big East women's tournament, where they lost to DePaul.